 1. Water Bottle

 Plane cabins are dry, so you’ll need to drink plenty of water in order to stay hydrated.
 Most flights give out water for free to flight patrons, but it is typically given in a small plastic cup that takes all of five seconds to engulf.
-Bring your empty, refillable water bottle with you through airport security and fill it up at one of the many water fountains located throughout the airport terminal.
+Bring your empty, refillable water bottle with you through airport security and fill it up at one of the many water fountains (or sinks) located throughout the airport terminal.
 Now you’ll be able to keep your thirst quenched in between the tiny cups of water given out by the flight attendants.
 A popular water bottle that I see people using is this one from Nalgene, but any sturdy water bottle should do – the more water it can hold, the better.
 But remember, the bottle must be empty while going through airport security!

 Long Flight Essentials